soleo/gmail-export-cli/README.md

 | -s        | --simultaneous | The maximum number of messages that should be downloaded from GMail at a time (defaults to 10).|

 ### Run

-By default, it reads 10 message at one time, but you could change it by

 ```shell
 $ pip install --no-cache-dir -r requirements.txt